catpea/visual-programming-language/README.md

 # Visual Programming Language
 User Friendly Visual Programming Language

-## Remember
+## Laws
-- parent sets the scene, the child must ass it's .g to the scene (add its svg group to scene set by parent)
+- Parent Components Sets The Scene: the child must ass it's .g to the scene (add its svg group to scene set by parent)
+- All Controls Have Ports: a control no matter how large or small can paint ports.

 ## TODO